 After all his experimenting with the form of the cantata last week, Bach keeps exploring how he can build a cantata based on chorale melodies and chorale texts.
 As a result, this week’s cantata 95 Christus, der ist mein Leben again takes a unique place in Bach’s cantata collection: it features no less than four different chorales, all part of the Sterbe-lieder (Deathbed songs) that were very popular in Leipzig at the time: Christus, der ist mein Leben; Mit Fried und Freud, ich fahr dahin; Valet will ich dir geben; and Weil du vom Tod erstanden bist.

 I recommend Herreweghe’s recording of this cantata.
 Listen to this recording on YouTube, or on Spotify.
-Support the artists (and this blog) and purchase this recording on Amazon.
+Support the artists and purchase this recording on Amazon.
 (Or find them in the Amazon stores for Germany and France)

 Soloists: soprano Dorothee Mields, counter-tenor Matthew White, tenor Hans Jörg Mammel, bass Thomas E. Bauer.
 Choir sopranos: Dorothee Mields, Hana Blazikova, Dominique Verkinderen.